 Who Should Use Webull?

-In order to review Webull, I downloaded the app and made a small deposit.
+In order to review Webull, I downloaded the app and made a small deposit in 2020.
+I still have the app downloaded on my phone and a small amount of money on the platform as of April 2023.
 I found that Webull fills a void in the marketplace between the extremes of traditional firms operating online and newer brokerages designed for digital use.

 If you fit into any of the following categories, you’ll probably be intrigued by Webull’s platform: